-This topic contains 1 reply, has 5 voices, and was last updated by Anonymous 4 years, 1 month ago.
+- This topic has 1 reply, 5 voices, and was last updated 9 years ago by Anonymous.

 It’s mostly suburban sprawl.
 I would say, yes, it does create more work.
 Every day I design subdivisions, master planned communities, and town centers.
 It’s an unappreciated / step child of design that’s not really done by any one profession.
 I have a non-design planning degree but it could be done by LAs, engineers, surveyors, architects, and others.